 15. Souvenirs from Strand Bookstore

-However, what you may not know is that is that this immortal Union Square bookstore sells way more than books.
+However, what you may not know is that this immortal Union Square bookstore sells way more than books.

 So, if you’re in the market for super unique New York souvenirs that you can only find in NYC, then definitely give this place a visit.